 Prescription diuretic medications are grouped into three main types.

 Thiazide diuretics help treat hypertension by causing the blood vessels to widen and the body to remove any extra fluid.
 Examples of thiazides include metolazone (Zaroxolyn), indapamide (Lozol), and hydrochlorothiazide (Microzide).

 Potassium-sparing diuretics encourage the body to get rid of fluids and sodium.
 However, they do this without causing a loss of potassium, which is a vital nutrient.
 Examples of potassium-sparing diuretics include triamterene (Dyrenium), eplerenone (Inspra), and spironolactone (Aldactone).

 Each of the three types of diuretic medication increases the amount of sodium you excrete through urination, but they affect different areas of your kidneys.
 Your kidneys are the filters through which toxins and excess fluids are flushed from your body.
 When you take a diuretic medication, the drug signals to your kidneys that you need to get rid of more sodium.
 Water binds to the sodium and is then removed during urination, leaving you with a lower blood volume.
 The reduction in blood volume slows the rate at which blood flows through your blood vessels, helping to decrease your blood pressure.

 Thiazide and loop diuretics may also cause you to lose potassium in addition to water and sodium.
-Potassium is an electrolyte crucial to retaining healthy fluid levels and strong bones.
+Potassium is an important mineral that maintains healthy fluid levels and regulates heart and muscle function.
 Your doctor may advise you to take a potassium supplement or to eat foods rich in the nutrient to combat low potassium levels.
-Potassium-sparing diuretics do not pose as much as a threat to your potassium levels.
+Potassium-rich foods include:

 Risks and Side Effects